Home

 The face is dog-like with a blunt muzzle and large, pointed ears.
 The tail is long and enclosed in the membrane between the hind legs.
 The light brown to yellowish fur is extremely soft to the touch.

-This adaptable species is wide-ranging from Pakistan and throughout the Indian Subcontinent to Burma, Thailand, Indochina, Peninsular Malaysia, Singapore and Indonesia (Sumatra, Java, Bali, Borneo) to the Philippines.
+This adaptable species is wide-ranging from Pakistan and throughout the Indian Subcontinent to Myanmar, Thailand, Indochina, Peninsular Malaysia, Singapore and Indonesia (Sumatra, Java, Bali, Borneo) to the Philippines.